 ‘Stupid girl,’ Ms. Dixit laughed, ‘Do you have a death wish?
 I’ll grant it, if you’re so eager!’

 Ravi looked at the others.
-Anurag seemed distracted by the pain on his side; he was arching his body that way and grimacing.
-Subro was shivering with fright; no surprises there.
+Anurag seemed distracted by the pain in his side; he was arching his body that way and grimacing.
+Subro was shivering with fright; no surprise there.
 Uncle Silver was dejectedly looking at the road.
 All the while, Madhu continued to struggle, despite being at gunpoint.
 That troubled Ravi.

-‘What — what do you intend to do?’ he spoke up, if nothing else, just to distract them, to delay them.
+‘What—what do you intend to do?’ he spoke up, if nothing else, just to distract them.
+To delay them.
 ‘With the Captura, with the plans, what do you hope to gain?
-You had it gathering dust, in some secluded room, for so long.
-Why are you so eager to have it back now?’
+You had it gathering dust, in some secluded room for so long.
+Why are you so eager to have it back?’

 Ms. Dixit smiled at him.
 ‘Oh, Ravi, Ravi, Ravi.
 I had such hopes for you.
 You seemed so interesting.
 Did you have to join the other side?’

 ‘The other side doesn’t have murderers,’ Ravi chanced, meeting her eyes with a glare.

 ‘Murderers?
 Is that what they told you?
 That’s harsh.’

 Madhu struggled some more.
 Uncle Silver spat on the road.